Vacuum interrupter: Generator circuit-breaker

-Vacuum GCBs are suitable for frequent switching duty and for interrupting low-frequency currents as found in pumped storage power plant.
+Vacuum GCBs are suitable for frequent switching duty and for interrupting low-frequency currents as found in pumped storage power plants.

 Structure

 A vacuum interrupter generally has one fixed and one moving contact, a flexible bellows to allow movement of that contact, and arc shields enclosed in a hermetically-sealed glass, ceramic or metal housing with a high vacuum.
 The moving contact is connected by a flexible braid to the external circuit, and is moved by a mechanism when the device is required to open or close.
 Since air pressure tends to close the contacts, the operating mechanism must hold the contacts open against the closing force of air pressure on the bellows.

 Airtight enclosure

 The interrupter's enclosure is made of glass or ceramic.
 Hermetic seals ensure that the interrupter vacuum is maintained for the life of the device.
 The enclosure must be impermeable to gas, and must not give off trapped gas.
 The stainless-steel bellows isolates the vacuum inside the interrupter from the external atmosphere and moves the contact within a specified range, opening and closing the switch.